 The 5255 has a mediocre-at-best printing speed.
 If you only have one page to print, you can expect to wait a bit.
 While subsequent pages are a lot quicker, it's still quite slow overall, especially if you have to print in color.
 On the upside, the tray holds 100 sheets so you shouldn't have to replace the paper too often unless you print a fair bit.

-The 5255 has decent photo printing quality.
+The HP 5255 has decent photo printing quality.
 Contrast is high and reds are vivid, but grayscale palette is limited.
-Some detail is missing and there a few small artifacts present.
+Some detail is missing, and there are a few small artifacts present.
+If photo printing quality matters to you, check out the HP OfficeJet Pro 6978.

-These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.
+We based our results on the actual physical photo, not the scanned image provided for reference above, which may not represent the printer's photo print quality.

 The input tray can be adjusted to support most popular paper formats.